grian32/piss.js/README.md

 # piss.js

-A simple and minimal JS Framework with 0 deps containing one function, `piss`.
+A simple and minimal, ultra-lightweight vanilla JS framework with 0 deps, containing one function, `piss`.
 This function has the background color changed to yellow and the text color changed to orange of any elements that match the selector given.

 ## Example Code
 index.html: